 We require every shooter and every spectator to have ear and eye protection while on the range.
 If you have non-shooting guests with you, they MUST have ear protection and eye protection.
 No exceptions.
 If you are not shooting, but only spectating on any particular day, you must have ear and eye protection as well.

 Each year, we elect five or more officers & board members and a Territorial Governor [TG) who need not be a board member.
 Nominations for board members usually start in November.
 Elections occur during the Annual Meeting and Awards Banquet.
 We encourage members to serve on the board.
 If you have interest, please let a board member know.

-During our matches, we normally shoot 3 stages, break for lunch, and shoot 2 or 3 more stages.
-Although we used to provide lunch service, this is sadly no longer the case and you will need to bring your own lunch and snacks.
-Cold soft drinks and bottled water are available in the refrigerator at the Club House during outdoor matches for 50 cents, paid on the honor system to the coffee can in the refrigerator.
+Cold soft drinks and bottled water are available in the refrigerator at the Club House during outdoor matches for $1, paid on the honor system to the coffee can in the refrigerator.

 Each match has a Match Director or Co-Match Directors who is/are in charge of overseeing that day’s stages and procedures.
 The Match Director is announced at the Shooter’s Meeting before each match.
 If you are unsure of who this is, please ask someone.